Narsingh Deo

-Narsingh Deo (January 2, 1936—January 13, 2023) was a professor and the Charles N. Millican Endowed Chair of the Department of Computer Science, University of Central Florida.
-He received his Ph.D. for his dissertation 'Topological Analysis of Active Networks and Generalization of Hamiltonian tree' from Northwestern University, IL., in 1965; S. L. Hakimi was his adviser.
-Deo was professor at the Indian Institute of Technology, Kanpur.
+Narsingh Deo (January 2, 1936 – January 13, 2023) was an Indian-American computer scientist.
+He served as a professor and the Charles N. Millican Endowed Chair of the Department of Computer Science, University of Central Florida.
+Deo received his Ph.D. for his dissertation 'Topological Analysis of Active Networks and Generalization of Hamiltonian tree' from Northwestern University, IL., in 1965; S. L. Hakimi was his adviser.
+He was professor at the Indian Institute of Technology, Kanpur.
+Deo died in Winter Park, Florida on January 13, 2023, at the age of 87.